StarTrail: Concentric Ring Sequence Parallelism for Efficient Near-Infinite-Context Transformer Model Training

 \subsection{Throughput and Adaptability}

-Our first experiment aims to assess the performance of WallFacer and Ring Attention across different clusters with varying environments, testing the adaptability of both methods.
+Our first experiment aims to assess the performance of StarTrail and Ring Attention across different clusters with varying environments, testing the adaptability of both methods.
 There are several factors influencing the efficiency of ring-style attention computation:

 \textbf{Theoretical Computation-Communication Volume Ratio:} Primarily determined by the sequence length used during training.
 Attention computation exhibits a computational complexity of $O(N^2 \cdot H)$, whereas P2P communication complexity is $O(N \cdot H)$.
 Thus, the model configuration does not impact this ratio; only the sequence length does.
 A larger $N$ increases the computation-communication ratio, facilitating easier overlap of communication with computation.
-We evaluate varying sequence lengths to explore performance under different ratios.

 \textbf{Compute Capability and Connectivity of GPUs:} The computing overhead, given a specific volume, affects the computation-communication overhead ratio.
 Higher compute capabilities make overlapping more challenging.
 We utilize two sets of GPUs in this evaluation: Nvidia A100 40GB and Nvidia H100 80GB, with the latter offering significantly higher theoretical tflops on bf16 computations.
 Connectivity is considered in two parts: intra-node and inter-node.
 Our clusters are equipped with NVLink, ensuring robust intra-node communication.
-For inter-node communication, while InfiniBand offers high bandwidth at a higher commercial cost, some clusters utilize Ethernet for connectivity.
-Specifically, our H100 nodes leverage InfiniBand with eight adapters per node for superior inter-node bandwidth, whereas the Google Cloud servers use Ethernet.
+For inter-node communication, our H100 nodes leverage InfiniBand with eight adapters per node for superior inter-node bandwidth, whereas the Google Cloud servers use Ethernet.
 The diversity in node configurations (8-GPU and 16-GPU nodes) allows us to assess adaptability across different topologies.
 This evaluation not only highlights the inherent differences between the schemes but also tests their flexibility in various hardware settings.